andrijanasharkoskaa/andrijanasharkoskaa/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on [Github Profilinator](https://https://github.com/andrijanasharkoskaa)
+- 🔭 I’m currently working on my JavaScript skills.

-- 🌱 I’m currently learning Hyperledger and Kubernetes
+- 🌱 I’m currently learning React

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to Front-end

-- ⚡ Fun fact: I keep night shift swithed on at all times
+- ⚡ Fun fact: My relationship with JavaScript is a rollercoaster - I love it and hate it at the same time!!!

 </td><td valign="top" width="50%">